Marcus Schrenker: Capture

 On January 13, officials captured Schrenker in a pup tent at the Quincy campground, having roughly located him using information from the email he had sent.
-Schrenker, was located after he sent an email to a friend in Indiana, the friend contacted the U.S. Marshal Service.
-The USMS used the IP Address to identify that Schrenker was at the Camp Ground in western Florida.
+Schrenker was located after he sent an email to a friend in Indiana.
+The friend contacted the U.S. Marshal Service, and the USMS used the IP Address to identify that Schrenker was at the campground in western Florida.
 The ground's owners, Troy and Caroline Hastings, grew suspicious when the man had failed to check out by 5 pm.
 Upon approaching Schrenker's site, Troy Hastings noticed a large red stain on the outer flap of his tent.
 The couple were soon contacted by the local sheriff, who asked if anything unusual had happened recently at the camp.
 Troy Hastings told the officer about the suspicious camper; shortly thereafter, authorities swarmed the campground.

 Investigators told the press that he had slashed his left wrist, had an additional self-inflicted wound near his elbow, and was barely conscious.
 US Marshal Assistant Chief Deputy Frank Chiumento said that Schrenker "wasn't able to speak very clearly.
 A lot of the words that he was speaking were unintelligible, but he mentioned 'die' at least two times as we were providing medical treatment to him."
 He was in a "very incoherent state" and had lost massive amounts of blood by the time authorities first arrived, but paramedics were able to control his bleeding and he was flown to Tallahassee Memorial Hospital.
 Among the items found at the campground with him were knives, a laptop computer, toiletries, clothes and maps.